Common NBA Injuries: Prevalence and Implications

 Concussions happen as a result of a blow or impact to the head.
 These injuries can be particularly concerning due to their potential to cause long-term effects on an individual’s cognitive function.

-Common symptoms of concussions include dizziness, headaches, and memory loss, and they may require careful monitoring and a period of rest in order to heal properly
+Common symptoms of concussions include dizziness, headaches, and memory loss, and they may require careful monitoring and a period of rest to heal properly.

-It is important for players, coaches, and medical staff to be aware of the signs and symptoms of concussions in order to take necessary precautions and seek proper treatment in the event of a head injury.
+Players, coaches, and medical staff need to be aware of the signs and symptoms of concussions to take necessary precautions and seek proper treatment in the event of a head injury.

 Mental Health Injury